jinman36/reading-notes/201n21/dayEightNotes.md

 # Partner Power Hour

-Who was the speaker(s) and what company or companies were they from?
+### Who was the speaker(s) and what company or companies were they from?
 What was the topic of the talk?
+- Deziree Teague - Web accessibility 101 - Software Engineer for the 'Committee for Children'
+- "five things I've learned as a person of color in tech"
+- Designing and developing tools and tech so that ppl with disabilities can interact with the internet.

--
+- W3C WCAG 2.1

-Share 1 or 2 ways the speaker’s information will change your approach to your career transition.
+### Share 1 or 2 ways the speaker’s information will change your approach to your career transition.
--
+- identify transferable skills - confidence, resourceful, adaptable
+- there are non-traditional pathways into technology that could help develop a skill set into a specific area.

-Do you have any other key take-aways, or observations about this Partner Power Hour?
+### Do you have any other key take-aways, or observations about this Partner Power Hour?
--
+- POOR - Perciveable (senses), Operable (controls, and interactivity) , Understandable (clear), robust (wide range of tech)
+- Checking for color contrast (ratios) - webaim, color sae, accessible-colors
+- color schemes - 5% of all users have color blindness
+  - yellow can cause sensory overload in autistic ppl
+- Semantic HTML - page title, language attribute, tab order, alt text, headings, landmarks > div/span
+- A11Y Conferences & Meetups (axe-con)